lokdoninc/backend-master-lokdonSKI/README.md

 Note the replacement of the unstripped m2mpin with m3mpin keys’ position [mpinm2 encrypt]^[P mpinktn=3]

 in this order the attacker may never be able to go back to M1 if at all they gain access to the network.
-M3mpin could be used as a digital signature of each user in the network.
+M3mpin could be used as a digital signature(intermediate representation) for each user in the network.

 # Simply put->
 	   [   1.
 The M3PIN or any other mode chosen except for M1 and M5 will serve as the Public key and intermediate